 This is where I started.
 Looks great but the mechanics of it need a lot of work

 Getting started - The truck had a serious wobble in the steering which caused the steering wheel to shake violently and can be caused be a number of different things.
 Model A owners call it the "Death Wobble".
 So I began by pulling the steering column to replace steering column and gear box.
-In an effort to make it look more original I pulled the alternator out and replaced with a more age appropriate generator.
-I also much prefer the look of the earlier models that had a wood bed.
+In an effort to make it look more original I pulled the alternator out and replaced with a more age appropriate generator that is actually an alternator.
 Ford, beginning in mid 1931 started putting steel beds in their trucks.
 That makes this one what is called a "late 1931 wide bed" pickup.
-So I am going to do a conversion over to wood.
+I much prefer the look of the earlier models that had a wood bed so I am going to do a conversion over to wood.

 I am also replacing brakes, putting on new shock absorbers (they were completely missing), and replacing the front and rear leaf springs.